leandroteleco/netatmo-therm-to-influxdb/README.md

 This repository contains the code to be able to run a Docker container that connects to your Netatmo Thermostat device, obtains the measured temperature and desired temperature values from time to time, and stores them asynchronously on an InbluxDB 2 server.

+I would like to specify that _I am Not a developer_ as I do it all for hobby as is my passion and in my little free time.

 ## Information you need to provide before you start ##

 ### You need docker to build and run the container ###